shieldworks/aegis/README.md

 in [todo.txt format][todo-txt].

-This is the fastest way to bootstrap a project, and it is also the best way for me to manage things as I am single person working on the project with a **very** tight time budget.
+This is the fastest way to bootstrap a project, and it is also the best way for me to manage things as I am the only developer working on the project with a **very** tight time budget.
 I literally do not have time to triage and label GitHub issues.

-Once the project matures enough and I have a more maintainable development burden on my shoulders, I’ll start moving items on the [aegis.txt](aegis.txt) file to GitHub issues and GitHub projects.
+Once the project matures enough and I have a more maintainable development burden, I’ll move items on the [aegis.txt](aegis.txt) file to GitHub issues and GitHub projects.

 [todo-txt]: https://github.com/todotxt "todo.txt"